-Now, as dudes who eat roughly our body weight in chicken breast every week, we don’t like anyone talking smack about our best friends, so we decided to put this rumor to rest: Yes, eating too much protein can result in fat creation.
+As people who eat roughly our body weight in chicken breast every week, we decided to put this rumor to rest.

 A 2016 study in the Journal of Nutrition and Metabolism found that when healthy guys consumed 3.3g of protein per kilogram of body weight per day (g/kg/d) for four months, they didn't gain any fat compared to when they ate a traditionally healthy diet.
 (Nor did they have any changes to their blood lipids or liver and kidney function, by the way).

 Another widely cited study in the Journal of the International Society of Sports Nutrition found that when healthy, resistance-trained guys upped their protein to 4.4g/kg/d—that's five and a half times the recommended daily allowance—their body fat didn't go up whatsoever over two months.
 (Competing interest alert: One of the study authors is the CEO of the ISSN, which is sponsored by two supplement companies that supplied protein supplements for the study.
 Make of that what you will.)

 What’s more, a small 2016 study published in the Journal of the International Society of Sports Nutrition found that when healthy guys ingested up to 3.3g/kg/d of protein and continued their normal strength regimen, they actually lost fat over the four-month period.